ComNets-Bremen/OPS/README.md

 Building the Model
 ------------------

-1. Run `bootstrap.sh` to build the Inet if you are not using your own version.
+1. Run `bootstrap.sh` to build the INET if you are not using your own version.

 2. Run the `ops-makefile-setup.sh` script.
 This will result in the creation of the Makefiles in all the relevant folders.